jeaye/blog.jeaye.com/_posts/2016-02-16-clojurescript.md

 ```

 Add the task definition to your `build.boot`, call it in your `dev` or `build`
-tasks, and reap the benefits.
-Be sure to check that your HTML is including the
+tasks after the `cljs` task, and reap the benefits.
+Be sure to check that your
-minified version of the JS!
-The task will boast its success upon running.
+HTML is including the minified version of the JS!
+The task will boast its
+success upon running.

 ```text
 2016-02-16 17:52:03.094:INFO::main: Logging initialized @4313ms